CaskProtocol/cask-lightpaper/README.md

 When funds are put into the Cask Wallet, they generate yield via yield strategies.
 The most basic yield strategy is for funds to be sent to a yield aggregator such as [Yearn Finance](https://yearn.finance/) or [Beefy Finance](https://beefy.finance/).
-Additional yield strategies may be developed over time.
+Additional yield strategies will be developed over time.

 All operational decisions such as which chains, what stablecoins to support, yield strategy allocation are governed by the [Cask DAO](cask-dao.md).